 The reason is simple.
 User experience is all about the convenience your design delivers.
 Small elements aren’t always insignificant.
 A few minor yet critical design elements can make or break your sales.

-So, let’s take a look at some trends in small business web design in 2021 that need your attention.
+So, let’s take a look at some trends in web design services for small businesses in 2021 that need your attention.

 Audience-specific color scheme

 In web design, color relies on three fundamental principles: contrast, rhythm, and brightness.
 The combination of colors that work together effectively mimics the way our minds and visual system work.